orlagh-sweeney/we-ride-cycling-club/README.md

 2. Once inside the repository, locate and click on the Settings tab.
 3. On the left handside, under the 'Code and automation' section, click on Pages.
 4. In the Branch section, locate the dropdown menu and change it from None to Main.
 5. Click save.
-The page will refresh with a link to your website.
+The page will refresh with a link to the website.

 ## Credits
 ### Content